Hetprajapati12/Django-Trainee-Assignment-AccuKnox/README.md

 [models1.py](https://github.com/Hetprajapati12/Django-Trainee-Assignment-AccuKnox/blob/main/models1.py): We defined a simple model and a signal that is triggered on post_save.
 The signal will modify the database again, and we raised an exception in the signal handler to see if the entire transaction rolls back.

-Now, we will test this using Django's shell.
-When we try to create an instance of MyModel, the signal will trigger and raise an exception. we expect the entire transaction to roll back, meaning that no changes will be saved to the database.
+Now, I will test this using Django's shell.
+When I try to create an instance of MyModel, the signal will trigger and raise an exception.
+I expect the entire transaction to roll back, meaning that no changes will be saved to the database.

 The post_save signal is triggered when MyModel.objects.create(name="Original Name") is called.